 An online recognition board (also known as a "kudos board" or virtual recognition wall) is the perfect spot to highlight updates, achievements, statistics, and kudos that your team members can feel proud of.
 You can even use your organization’s intranet site like Slack, Microsoft Teams, TinyPulse, or other interactive programs to get started!

-Create a “Cheers for Peers” or “Wall of Fame” channel and invite team members to post positive content.
-Customer compliments, positive progress on projects, peer-to-peer thank-you notes, and other notable achievements are all great things to share.
+💡 IDEA: Create a “Cheers for Peers” or “Wall of Fame” channel and invite team members to post positive content.
+Positive customer feedback, project milestones, peer-to-peer thank-you notes, and other notable achievements are all great things to share in your channel.
 Seeing uplifting messages like these can help improve morale and satisfaction at work.

 Employee "Wall of Fame" Ideas: